jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 #### copy_rootfs.sh

 This script copies the *zImage* Linux kernel, several device tree binaries (*.dtb) and the rest of the system files to the root file system partition of the SD card.

-The script also copies a *uEnv.txt* file to the root file system `/boot` directory if it finds one in either `<TMPDIR>/deploy/images/beaglebone` or in the local directory where the script is run from.
-To get started, you might just want to do this

-    scott@octo:~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt

 The script accepts an optional command line argument for the image type, for example `console` or `qt5`.
 The default is `console` if no argument is provided.